top of page

 ocean surface samsara executive wellbeing wellness

-Your Unwanted Thoughts & Painful Emotions Are Determining Your Life (Whether You Like it or Not)
+Whether You Like it or Not, Your Unwanted Thoughts & Painful Emotions Are Determining Your Life (and Your Leadership)

 Whether we like it or not, our unwanted thoughts and painful emotions determine so much of our lives, but only because we avoid them.
 Avoiding our unwanted feelings and thoughts often involves avoiding people and situations that produce these feelings and thoughts, including the very people and situations that are an important part of pursuing our most meaningful projects and a meaningful life.
 And as this list of people and situations (that we feel compelled to avoid) grows, life becomes narrower and narrower, and we become more and more rigid.
 And by avoiding whatever triggers uncomfortable thoughts/emotions, we miss opportunities for growth.